enkomio/Taipan/README.md

 * run ``paket.exe install``
 * open the solution in VisualStudio and compile it

-### Taipan Components
+## Taipan Components
 _Taipan_ is composed of four main components:

+### Web Application fingerprinter
-- Web Application fingerprinter: it inspects the given application in order to identify if it is a COTS application.
+it inspects the given application in order to identify if it is a COTS application.
 If so, it extracts the identified version.
+This components is very important since it allows to identify vulnerable web applications.

+### Hidden Resource Discovery
-- Hidden Resource Discovery: this component scans the application in order to identify resources that are not directly navigable or that shouldn't be accessed, like secret pages or test pages.
+this component scans the application in order to identify resources that are not directly navigable or that shouldn't be accessed, like secret pages or test pages.

+### Crawler
-- Crawler: This component navigates the web site in order to provide to the other components a list of pages to analyze.
+This component navigates the web site in order to provide to the other components a list of pages to analyze.
 It allows to mutate the request in order to find not so common pathes.

+### Vulnerability Scanner
-- Vulnerability Scanner: this component probes the web application and tries to identify possible vulnerabilities.
+this component probes the web application and tries to identify possible vulnerabilities.
 It is composed of various AddOn in order to easily expand its Knowledge Base.
+It is also in charge for the identification of know vulnerabilities which are defined by the user.

 ## Versioning